wp-plugins/alphaomega-captcha-anti-spam/readme.txt

 == Screenshots ==

 1. The above screenshot shows the variety of captcha types that can be displayed on your WordPress Comment Form and Admin Log-In page.
-Fpr a description concerning how these different captchas types operate, please see the 'Description' tabsheet of the WordPress [AlphaOmega Captcha & Anti-Spam Filter](http://wordpress.org/extend/plugins/alphaomega-captcha-anti-spam/) site.
+Fpr a description concerning how these different captcha types operate, please see the 'Description' tabsheet of the WordPress [AlphaOmega Captcha & Anti-Spam Filter](http://wordpress.org/extend/plugins/alphaomega-captcha-anti-spam/) site.

 2. The above screenshot shows the different captcha positions possible for display on your WordPress Comment form.